ITISFoundation/osparc-manual/docs/study_setup/sharestudy.md

 6. Click the ```Publish``` button on the bottom right hand corner.
 7. The Template will now appear as a **Template Study** in your **Templates** tab.
 If you have chosen to share the Template with members of an organization, others in that same organization will also see the Study in their respective **Templates** tabs.

+**Note**: the members you have shared the template with will not receive a notification.
+We are working on improving this behavior.
+## User Roles
+When you add a Member to a Study or Template, you can assign different access rights:
+1. **Viewer**
+    * Can only open the Study
+    * Can run computational studies and open the *Interactive View* for [interactive services](docs/platform_introduction/services.md).
+    * Cannot add new Services to a Study
+    * Any change will not be saved
+    * Cannot modify the Study information (e.g. name, thumbnail, etc...)
+2. **Collaborator**
+    * Has write access on the Study
+    * Can run computational studies and open the *Interactive View* for [interactive services](docs/platform_introduction/services.md)
+    * Can add new Services to the Study and edit the pipeline (e.g. connect/disconnect services)
+    * Can modify the Study information (e.g. name, thumbnail, etc...)
+3. **Owner**
+    * Has the same privileges as a Collaborator
+    * Can delete the Study